cameronviner/carbon-now-sh.nvim/README.md

 ```
 require("carbonnow").setup({
-  -- base_url: If you are running an internal instance or a local version you can overwrite the url
+  -- base_url: If you are running an private/local instance you can overwrite the url
   base_url = "https://carbon.now.sh/" -- This is the default value
   -- theme: Can be used to overwrite the default theme
   theme = "seti" -- This is the default value